 In 1990, the giant connecting concept - Internet, finally got enough computers attached to it and the connection of those machines together create a massive, interconnected shared pool of storage that won't be possible by a single organization or institution to afford.
 There comes the concept of "grid".
 The term 'grid' has a misinterpretation as a synonym for 'cloud computing' as both of the technology is formed from a lot of computers connected.
 'Grid Computing' requires the usage of application programs to divide one large system processing to several thousands of machines.
 But there lies the disadvantage; that if a single part of a software node fails the processing or working, other pieces of that software nodes may also fail to process.
 So, this 'grid'-based working concept didn't become so fruitful.

 On the other hand, cloud computing involves the concept of 'grid', except that it provides on-demand resource provisioning.

 On the first milestone of cloud technology, Salesforce.com engraved its name in 1999.
 It pioneered the technique of delivering enterprise application via a simple website.
 They provided both specialist & mainstream software firms to bring up used over the internet.

 The next development was in 2002 by Amazon's Web Service (AWS).
 They provided cloud-oriented services including storage, computing power & human intelligence via Amazon Mechanical Turk.
 Then in 2006, Amazon launches their EC2 (Elastic Compute Cloud) - a commercial web service that let small organizations and sole proprietors to rent computers on which they run their computer applications.

 EC2/S3 became the 1st accessible cloud technology infrastructure service.

 In 2009, another significant milestone engraved the name of Google with Web 2.0.
-Google and others started to offer browser-base application via Google apps and other apps.
+Google and others started to offer browser-based application via Google apps and other apps.
 Then came Microsoft's Azure - both Microsoft and Google deliver services in a way that is reliable and easy to consume.